DOAGenesys/LLMIntentPerformance/README.md

 In this case, while the original intent was labeled as "Order Placement", the model's prediction of "Special Requests" is also a valid interpretation of the user's utterance.
 The question about customizing a pizza could reasonably be categorized as both a special request and the beginning of an order placement process.
 This example highlights the potential for multiple valid intents for a single utterance and the importance of considering context and nuance in intent classification tasks.

 Lastly, it's worth emphasizing again the importance of enforcing structured JSON outputs in this process.
 By requiring both OpenAI and Anthropic models to adhere to a specific JSON format, we ensure consistency in the response structure.
 This consistency is crucial for accurate parsing, analysis, and comparison of the results.
 Without this structured output, the evaluation process would be significantly more complex and potentially less reliable.
-The structured output allows for automated processing of large datasets and enables direct comparisons between different models and across various intents.
+The structured output allows for automated processing of large datasets and enables direct comparisons between different models and across various intents and domains.